MicrosoftDocs/sql-docs/docs/advanced-analytics/python/what-is-revoscalepy.md

 ### Using revoscalepy with MicrosoftML

-The Python version of the MicrosoftMLfunctions are integrated with the compute contexts and data sources that are provided in revoscalepy.
+The Python functions for MicrosoftML are integrated with the compute contexts and data sources that are provided in revoscalepy.
 Therefore, you could use an MicrosoftML algorithm to define and train a model in Python, and use the revoscalepy functions to execute the Python code either locally or in a SQl Server compute context.

 Just import the modules in your Python code, and then reference the individual functions you need.